Hungary national football team: 2020s

 With Euro 2020 being postponed to 2021 because of COVID-19, Hungary was drawn in the "group of death" of the tournament.
-Group F featured Portugal, the defending European champions, France, and Germany.
-The Hungarians fought against the odds and put on a heroic performance; despite losing 3–0 to Portugal, the Hungarians recorded two points against France and Germany.
+Group F featured Portugal, the defending European champions, France, the defending World Champions and the runner-up at the previous tournament, and Germany.
+Despite losing 3–0 to Portugal, the Hungarians recorded two points against France and Germany.

-2022 again brought the "group of death" for Hungary, as during the 2022–23 UEFA Nations League the team had to face off three former world champions in group A3, Italy, Germany, and England respectively.
-While prior the matches the team was widely considered to be a key contestant for relegation, the Red-White-Greens quickly proved their worth when they beat Euro 2020 runner-up England 1–0 with a Dominik Szoboszlai penalty an hour into the match.
-After the victory, expectations were cooled with a 2–1 defeat against Italy in Cesena, nevertheless, an early Zsolt Nagy goal that could only be equalized by Jonas Hofmann resulted in a 1–1 draw against Germany, placing the team second in the group behind Italy.
-On 14 June, Hungary visited England in Wolverhampton, achieving a stunning 0–4 victory against Gareth Southgate's squad, taking the group's lead after Italy's defeat to Germany.
-For the last two matchdays, Hungary couldn’t be relegated unless they lost to and England defeated both Germany and Italy.
-Although England would lose 1-0 to Italy and as a result were relegated in the Nations League with a match to spare anyways, the Hungarians didn’t want to rely on other results as Ádám Szalai, the long-time forward who announced his retirement a day before the match, scored a heeler to win the game against Germany 1–0 in Leipzig.
-On 26 September, Hungary only needed a draw to qualify for the UEFA Nations League Finals, however they lost to Italy 2–0 in the Puskás Aréna.
+2022 again brought the "group of death" for Hungary, as during the 2022–23 UEFA Nations League the team had to face three former world champions in group A3: Italy, Germany, and England.
+While the team was widely considered to be a key contestant for relegation prior to the matches, the Red-White-Greens beat Euro 2020 runner-up England 1–0 with a Dominik Szoboszlai penalty an hour into the match.
+After the victory, the team suffered a 2–1 defeat against Italy in Cesena, nevertheless, an early Zsolt Nagy goal that was equalized by Jonas Hofmann resulted in a 1–1 draw against Germany, placing the team second in the group behind Italy.
+On 14 June, Hungary visited England in Wolverhampton, achieving a stunning 0–4 victory against Gareth Southgate's squad, taking the lead in their group after Italy's defeat to Germany.
+For the last two matchdays, Hungary couldn't be relegated unless they lost to England and England defeated both Germany and Italy.
+Although England would lose 1–0 to Italy and as a result were relegated in the Nations League with a match to spare anyways, the Hungarians didn't want to rely on other results as Ádám Szalai, the long-time forward who announced his retirement a day before the match, scored a heeler to win the game against Germany 1–0 in Leipzig.
+On 26 September, Hungary only needed a draw to qualify for the UEFA Nations League Finals; however, they lost to Italy 2–0 in the Puskás Aréna.